devgeniem/ga-popular-posts-geniem/README.md

 ![geniem-github-banner](https://cloud.githubusercontent.com/assets/5691777/14319886/9ae46166-fc1b-11e5-9630-d60aa3dc4f9e.png)
 # ga-popular-posts-geniem
-Wordpress plugin for developers that provides a basic set of methods to fetch and use most popular posts from Google Analytics.
+A library for developers that provides a basic set of methods to fetch and use most popular posts from Google Analytics.

 Due to the nature of how Google Analytics and it's API works, this is not a plug'n'play plugin.
 It takes a few steps to set up this up, so please be patient.